About Me

 • Operate a blameless culture with high expectations for excellence

-Smarter People
+Smart People

-I believe in hiring people smarter than me and then supporting them.
+I believe in hiring people who I think are smarter than me and then supporting them.
 This leads me to what I look for most in folks: good judgment.
 This is very hard to detect in an interview, but critical if you are going to actually delegate and let folks make their own decisions.
 Keeping decision-making too centralized and you slow down.
 You have to delegate.
 The Amazon interview is heavily focused on behavioral questions - the “tell me about a time” approach.
 I strongly favor this.
 A history of making good decisions is a pretty good indicator you’ll make more good ones in the future.

 Delegation

 A key part of leadership is making sure everyone understands what’s been delegated, who has what roles and where their responsibility lies.
 This isn’t usually very technical but it might be the most important thing I do.
 This requires that I have good judgment too.
 I need to have the ability to dive deep into a problem or solution and contribute my experience and wisdom, but not get lost into the details.
 It’s critical for me to not “miss the forest for the trees.”
 This is the balancing act that is the hardest at my level, because usually the technical details are far more fun than the bigger picture.
 My most important job is to see what’s coming, and plan to eliminate roadblocks or glitches that would slow down the team.
 I can’t see around corners if I’m head-deep in the code.
 But it’s also important that I not get too far from the code.
-I believe that “trust but verify” is good policy all around, especially in complex systems.
-Admiral Rickover, the father of the Nuclear Navy, is reputed to have said “you get what you inspect, not what you merely expect.”
-If a leader blindly assumes that everything is going just fine then the reality may be drifting and you don’t know it.
-Even if you don’t directly inspect it, you can have a process that can ring an alarm when something is not right.
-Delegation of authority does not mean I’m no longer responsible.
-It just means I am responsible to find a way to inspect the results.
-Because at the end of the day, the leader is responsible for the results.

 This is a good place to say that I will be adding a lot of focus on “questioning attitude.”
 I subconsciously expect that but I’ve learned it’s a skill that needs to be developed.
 If one is to delegate things as low in the organization as possible then it’s vital that folks are actively thinking and questioning.
 I need to put some more work into that part of my leadership.